Measurement of the time-integrated $C\!P$ asymmetry in $D^0\to K^- K^+$ decays

 The nuisance asymmetries introduced in Eqs.~\ref{eq:araw_f} and \ref{eq:A_raws} are expected to depend on the kinematics of the individual particles.
-To ensure a proper cancellation of those asymmetries, per-candidate weights are applied to all the data samples to equalize the kinematics of $\Dstarp$, $\Dp$ and $\Dsp$ mesons and the kaons and pions.
+To ensure a proper cancellation of those asymmetries, per-candidate weights are applied to all the data samples to equalize the kinematics of $\Dstarp$, $\Dp$ and $\Dsp$ mesons and the kaons and pions~\cite{sup}.
 The values of the weights are calculated separately for each calibration procedure using an iterative technique.
 It is verified that the background-subtracted, weighted distributions of the components of momenta of the relevant particles agree among the different decays.
 The weighting procedure is repeated for each data-taking year and magnet polarity to account for the dependence of the nuisance asymmetries on data-taking conditions.

-The measured asymmetries of signal components for each decay mode are determined through least-square fits to the weighted, binned mass distributions of the charm-meson candidates, simultaneously for both flavors.
-The invariant of the \Dstarp candidates, $m(\Dz\pip)$, is calculated using the vector sum of the momenta of the three charged particles and the known \Dz and \pip masses~\cite{PDG2022}.
+The measured asymmetries of signal components for each decay mode are determined through least-square fits to the weighted, binned mass distributions of the charm-meson candidates, simultaneously for both flavors~\cite{sup}.
 The signal models consist of a sum of Gaussian and Johnson $S_U$ functions~\cite{Johnson:1949zj}, empirically describing the experimental resolution and the energy loss due to final-state radiation.
 The means of the signal distributions are distinct for the two charm meson flavors, whereas all the other parameters, including the relative fractions among the various functions, are shared.
 For \Dstarp decays, the combinatorial background is described by an empirical function of the form $[m(\Dz\pip) - m(\Dz) - m(\pip)]^\alpha e^{\beta m(\Dz\pip)}$, where $\alpha$ and $\beta$ are two parameters shared between the two flavors.
 In the other cases, an exponential function with a distinct parameter for positive and negative particles is used.